 You must ensure that your laptop will work on a 220/240-volt, 50-cycle current.
 Since nearly all laptops work on a 100- to 240-volts, 50/60-cycle current, the only accessory that you will likely need is a Type C plug adapter, which is available at most electronics stores.

 It is very important that students have a working cell phone while in Strasbourg and maintain continuous phone service while abroad.
 In most cases, students should plan to get a local, French SIM card.
 Members of the Syracuse Strasbourg staff will accompany students to the phone store in Strasbourg during orientation.
-Another option is to purchase an international cell phone plan.

 Before you leave the U.S., you should verify that your phone is “unlocked” or you will need to buy a phone in France.
 Local SIM cards cost approx. 10 €.
 Plans start at 9€ per month and typically include calls, texting, and data.